 - Partnerships and Collaboration with the Public Sector, Business Community, Neighborhood Groups and More

 - Hosting Convenings

 - Leveraging Federal and State Funds for Our Region

 Current or recent activities that demonstrate our commitment to community leadership:

-Grants to Black- and Latinx-led organizations: In 2021, the Hartford Foundation awarded $1 million grants to The Prosperity Foundation and The Hispanic Federation – Connecticut, as well as $250,000 grants to the Foundation's Latino Endowment Fund and Black Giving Circle.
-These investments were intended to galvanize our Black and Latinx communities, giving resources, agency and discretion to stakeholders in communities of color to lead substantive change.
+Grants to Black- and Latine-led organizations: In 2021, the Hartford Foundation awarded $1 million grants to The Prosperity Foundation and The Hispanic Federation – Connecticut, as well as $250,000 grants to the Foundation's Latino Endowment Fund and Black Giving Circle.
+These investments were intended to galvanize our Black and Latine communities, giving resources, agency and discretion to stakeholders in communities of color to lead substantive change.